smartdevicelink/sdl_hmi_integration_guidelines/docs/Navigation/AlertManeuver/index.md

     * Up to three soft buttons defined within the `softButtons` parameter.
     * HMI-defined `Close` soft button if a request without `softButtons` is received.
   3. Process `SystemContext` behavior for `AlertManeuver` in the same way an `Alert` is handled.
-  4. Send `BC.OnResetTimeout` notification to SDL for reseting timeout in case HMI needs more time for processing the request.
+  4. Send `BC.OnResetTimeout` notification to SDL to reset the timeout in case HMI needs more time to process the request.

 !!!